rajneesh069/DSA/README.md

 ```

-- Queue stores the next level while the alogrithm traverses the current one.
+- Queue always stores the next level while the alogrithm traverses the current one.

 ## Depth First Search or DFS traversal